buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSpace.md

 ### HasCoverings
 Reference to _IfcCovering_ by virtue of the objectified relationship _IfcRelCoversSpaces_.
 It defines the concept of a space having coverings assigned.
 Those coverings may represent different flooring, or tiling areas.

-> NOTE&nbsp; Coverings are often managed by the space, and not by the building element, which they cover.
+> NOTE  Coverings are often managed by the space, and not by the building element, which they cover.

 { .change-ifc2x3}
-> IFC2x Edition3 CHANGE&nbsp; New inverse relationship.
+> IFC2x Edition3 CHANGE  New inverse relationship.
 Upward compatibility for file based exchange is guaranteed.

 ### BoundedBy
 Reference to a set of _IfcRelSpaceBoundary_'s that defines the physical or virtual delimitation of that space against physical or virtual boundaries.